What Does it Take to Be an Aerospace Engineer?

 - Formulate mathematical models or other methods of computer analysis to develop, evaluate, or modify design, according to customer engineering requirements.

-What an Aerospace Engineer Should Know
+Qualities of an Aerospace Engineer

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.